 What is psoriasis?

 Psoriasis is a common condition where there is inflammation of the skin.
 It typically develops as patches (plaques) of red, scaly skin.
 Once you develop psoriasis it tends to come and go throughout life.
 A flare-up can occur at any time.
 The frequency of flare-ups varies.
 There may be times when psoriasis clears for long spells.
 However, in some people the flare-ups occur often.
 Psoriasis is not due to an infection.
-You cannot pass it on to other people, and it is not cancerous.
+You cannot pass it on to other people and it does not develop into cancer.

 What is psoriatic nail disease?